thisisamatthew/thisisamatthew.github.io/about.md

 permalink: /about/
 ---

-Bathe in my water.
+Bathe in my water.//

-Finding strength in
+Finding strength in//

-vulnerability.
+vulnerability.//

-Massaging the fictions
+Massaging the fictions//

-              (self-mythology)
+              (self-mythology)//
 into truth.